 Clairvaux MacKillop College is committed to an educational philosophy that encourages all students to achieve personal excellence by developing their talents and abilities.
-This policy is designed to build capacity as students work towards completing assessment in all subjects.
+This policy is designed to build capacity as students work towards summative assessment completion for the QCE.